YousefEZ/TFL-c/README.md

 Firstly, the dataset has been manipulated by:
 - [x] Sorting the rows based on the Station From (A), as well as deleting the first row.

-- [x] Ensured that stations fall under the same name even if they are the same station. e.g. Euston (CX) → Euston.
+- [x] Ensuring that stations fall under the same name even if they are the same station. e.g. Euston (CX) → Euston.

-- [x] Ensured that stations don't have a space after their name. e.g. "Baker Street " → "Baker Street".
+- [x] Ensuring that stations don't have a space after their name. e.g. "Baker Street " → "Baker Street".

-- [x] Converted the file into a .csv to allow the file to be read more easily.
+- [x] Converting the file into a .csv to allow the file to be read more easily.